slazav/addphoto/Readme.md

 Init mode.

 *  `I|init` --
   INIT MODE.
-In this mode a new index file is created with all images located in the image folder.
+In this mode a new source file is created with all images located in the image folder.
 Then the normal mode is started.
 *  `J|init_only` --
   INIT MODE.
-Same as --init, but exit after creating the index file.
+Same as --init, but exit after creating the source file.
 *  `T|init_tsort:1`    -- init mode: sort photos by time
 *  `d|init_days:1`     -- init mode: add day headers
 *  `r|init_rec:1`      -- init mode: find files recursively